BuoyantIO/service-mesh-academy/eliminate-cross-zone-traffic-hazl/README.md

 **_Use `CTRL-C` to exit the watch command._**

-Let's can verify the health and configuration of Linkerd by running the `linkerd check` command:
+Let's can verify the health and configuration of Linkerd by running the `linkerd check` command.

 On the `hazl` cluster: